kali-linex/linex/Documentation/virt/hyperv/vmbus.rst

 controller, synthetic NIC, and PCI pass-thru devices.
 Other synthetic devices are limited to a single instance per VM.
-Not listed above are a small number of synthetic devices offered by Hyper-V that are used only by Windows guests and for which Linux does not have a driver.
+Not listed above are a small number of synthetic devices offered by Hyper-V that are used only by Windows guests and for which Linex does not have a driver.

 Hyper-V uses the terms "VSP" and "VSC" in describing synthetic devices.
 "VSP" refers to the Hyper-V code that implements a particular synthetic device, while "VSC" refers to the driver for the device in the guest VM.
-For example, the Linux driver for the synthetic NIC is referred to as "netvsc" and the Linux driver for the synthetic SCSI controller is "storvsc".
+For example, the Linex driver for the synthetic NIC is referred to as "netvsc" and the Linex driver for the synthetic SCSI controller is "storvsc".
 These drivers contain functions with names like "storvsc_connect_to_vsp".